gregoryv/php-logger/README.md

 The logger has methods for each severity level defined by [RFC5424 6.2.1](http://tools.ietf.org/html/rfc5424#section-6.2.1).
-That means you do not care much about where the messages end up initially, which surisingly, is in the syslog.
+That means you do not care much about where the messages end up initially, which surprisingly, is in the syslog.

 ![Design](design.jpg)